o3de/o3de.org/content/docs/learning-guide/samples/ai/kythera-city-level-overview.md

 ## Kythera actors

 When you open the level, note first that the level actors are split into prefabs.
-This tutorial provides an overview of the entities and actors within `KytheraActors.prefab`.
+This document provides an overview of the entities and actors within `KytheraActors.prefab`.

 ![Actors dialog](/images/learning-guide/tutorials/ai/kythera-city-actors.png)